WetHat/MarkdownToHtml/markdown/2.6.0/New-SiteNavigation.md

 <blockquote>

-An array where each item án object or dictionary with exactly one `NoteProperty` or key representing a single key-value pair.
-This parameter provides the data for one item in the navigation bar.
+An array where each item is an object or dictionary with exactly one NoteProperty` or key representing a single key-value pair.
+This parameter provides the data for **one** item in the navigation bar.

 Following key-value pairs are recognized: